 This document describes the unique features of Slurm on the computers with the Intel Knights Landing processor.
 You should be familiar with the Slurm's mode of operation on Linux clusters before studying the relatively few differences in Intel KNL system operation described in this document.

-While Slurm generally supports a very rich set of options for the node constraint options (exclusive OR, node counts for each constraint, etc.), only a simple AND operation is supported for KNL systems (specified using a comma or ampersand separator between specified constraints).
+Slurm supports a very rich set of options for the node constraint options (exclusive OR, node counts for each constraint, etc.).
+See the man pages for the salloc, sbatch and srun commands for more information about the constraint syntax.
 Jobs may specify their desired NUMA and/or MCDRAM configuration.
 If no NUMA and/or MCDRAM configuration is specified, then a node with any possible value for that configuration will be used.

 Jobs requiring some or all of the KNL high bandwidth memory (HBM) should explicitly request that memory using Slurm's Generic RESource (GRES) options.
 The HBM will always be known by Slurm GRES name of "hbm".
 Examples below demonstrate use of HBM.

-Sorting of the free cache pages at step startup using Intel's zonesort module can be configred as the default for all steps using the "LaunchParameters=mem_sort" option in the slurm.conf file.
-Individual job steps can enable or disable sorting using the "--mem_bind=sort" or "--mem_bind=nosort" command line options for srun.
+Sorting of the free cache pages at step startup using Intel's zonesort module can be configured as the default for all steps using the "LaunchParameters=mem_sort" option in the slurm.conf file.
+Individual job steps can enable or disable sorting using the "--mem-bind=sort" or "--mem-bind=nosort" command line options for srun.
 Sorting will be performed only for the NUMA nodes allocated to the job step.

-NOTE: Slurm version 16.05 and earlier can only support homogeneous nodes (e.g. the same number of cores per NUMA node).
-KNL processors with 68 cores (a subset of KNL models) will not have homogeneous NUMA nodes in snc4 mode, but each each NUMA node will have either 16 or 18 cores.
+NOTE: Slurm can only support homogeneous nodes (e.g. the same number of cores per NUMA node).
+KNL processors with 68 cores (a subset of KNL models) will not have homogeneous NUMA nodes in snc4 mode, but each NUMA node will have either 16 or 18 cores.
 This will result in Slurm using the lower core count, finding a total of 256 threads rather than 272 threads and setting the node to a DOWN state.

 $ sbatch -C flat,a2a -N2 --gres=hbm:8g --exclusive my.script $ srun --constraint=hemi,cache -n36 a.out $ srun --constraint=flat --gres=hbm:2g -n36 a.out $ sinfo -o "%30N %20b %f" NODELIST ACTIVE_FEATURES AVAIL_FEATURES nid000[10-11] nid000[12-35] flat,a2a flat,a2a,snc2,hemi nid000[36-43] cache,a2a flat,equal,cache,a2a,hemi